-The complex is based on traditional Chinese architecture, and features an interlocking system of joints meaning that not a single nail was used during its construction.
-Inside, the temple halls include a range of statues of the Sakyamuni Buddha, bodhisattvas and Guanyin, the goddess of Mercy.
+Chi Lin Nunnery is a temple complex founded in 1934 as a retreat for Buddhist nuns.
+In the 1990s, it was rebuilt in Tang Dynasty style to include elegant architecture, crafted from cypress wood.
+Based on traditional Chinese architecture, the complex features an interlocking system of joints.
+This means that not a single nail was used during its construction – a truly astonishing feat!
+Inside, the temple halls include a range of statues of the Sakyamuni Buddha, bodhisattvas, and Guanyin, the goddess of Mercy.

 Nan Lian Garden: A photographer’s dream

 Just opposite Chi Lin Nunnery is Nan Lian Garden.
 With a backdrop of Hong Kong’s famous high-rise apartment buildings, this place is an oasis of calm.
 This garden has also been meticulously crafted in Tang dynasty style.
 Also, it includes the Pavilion of Absolute Perfection and water features, making the garden ideal for photography.

 Chi Lin Nunnery and Nan Lian Garden are great places to take visitors to Hong Kong or to escape from the busy streets.
 A popular Chinese vegetarian restaurant, Chi Lin Vegetarian, is also located in the garden, as well as a Chinese tea house named Song Cha Xie.

 [This article was originally published in August 2018 and updated in 2023 by Elaine Wong.]